Luming-L/Project/git.md

 A version control system to record what was done and when, by who.

 # term
+**commit: **record the changes that are made at each step (each one becomes a version with associated information/metadata), but only if we want it to

 set up a repository
 manipulate the contents of a repository